 Annexure-A to the Independent Auditor's Report

-ii) According to the information and explanation given to us the physical verificationof inventories has been conducted at reasonable interval by the management.
-As explainedto us no material discrepancies were noticed on physical verification of inventoriescarried out by the management as compared to the book records.
+(ii) In our opinion and according to the information and explanation given to us thephysical verification of inventories has been conducted at reasonable interval by themanagement and no material discrepancy was noticed on physical verification of inventoriescarried out by the management as compared to the book records.

 (iii) In our opinion and according to the information and explanation given to us theCompany has not granted any loans secured or unsecured to Companies Firms and otherparties covered in the register maintained section 189 of the Companies Act 2013.

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Companies Act 2013in respect of loans investments guarantees and security.

 (v) The Company has not accepted deposits from the public within the meaning ofprovisions of sections 73 to 76 or any other relevant provisions of the Companies Act2013 and the rules framed there under.
 No order under the aforesaid sections has beenpassed by the Company Law Board or National Company Law Tribunal or Reserve Bank of Indiaor any court or any other Tribunal .